 The Newton Gang

-It’s said the most successful bank and train robbers in Texas were the infamous Newton Gang.
+It’s said that the most successful bank and train robbers in Texas were the infamous Newton Gang.
 While the outlaws often carried pistols and shotguns, they apparently never killed anyone during their robberies and heists.
-In the early hours of January 5, 1924, the Newton Gang used nitro to blow off the “Old State Bank” vault’s door.
-They overestimated the amount needed though and the vault door launched 20 feet through the building and woke up the neighborhood.
-The gang emerged with $24,000 and they simply walked out of town.
-Today the “Old State Bank” is now The Vault, a popular nightlife spot.
+In the early hours of January 5, 1924, the Newton Gang used nitro to blow off the “Old State Bank” vault door.
+They overestimated the amount needed, though, and the vault door launched 20 feet through the building and woke up the neighborhood.
+The gang emerged with $24,000, and they simply walked out of town.
+Today, the “Old State Bank” is now The Vault, a popular nightlife spot.

 Baby Face Nelson?

-In the early 1930’s a San Antonio man named Hyman Lebman became notorious for converting Colt handguns from single shot to automatic, which drew Baby Face Nelson and a few other gangsters to the area.
-Around this time the First National Bank of San Marcos was robbed, but nobody knew by who.
-The bank president one day went to the movies and before the film began saw a news reel about the dangers of none other than Baby Face Nelson.
-The bank president “allegedly” leapt from his seat and shouted, “that’s him!”
-While Nelson was confirmed to being in the area, law enforcement could never pin the crime on him.
+In the early 1930’s a San Antonio man named Hyman Lebman became notorious for converting Colt handguns from single-shot to automatic, which drew Baby Face Nelson and a few other gangsters to the area.
+Around this time, the First National Bank of San Marcos was robbed, but nobody knew by whom.
+The bank president one day went to the movies and, before the film began, saw a newsreel about the dangers of none other than Baby Face Nelson.
+The bank president “allegedly” leapt from his seat and shouted, “That’s him!”
+While Nelson was confirmed to be in the area, law enforcement could never pin the crime on him.

 Cannabis in the Carpet

-The building that is now Sean Patrick’s was not always a well looked after building.
-After a fire burned down the top level of the popular 1970’s disco, Too Bitter, and originally 3-story building, it fell into disrepair and was left to nature.
-The former disco however went a little too much into nature when pot plants allegedly sprouted around the building from the, um, grass remnants left behind, a shocking surprise for the potential new owner.
+The building that is now Sean Patrick’s was not always a well-looked-after building.
+After a fire burned down the top level of the popular 1970’s disco, Too Bitter, and originally a 3-story building, it fell into disrepair and was left to nature.
+The former disco, however, went a little too much into nature when pot plants allegedly sprouted around the building from the, um, grass remnants left behind, a shocking surprise for the potential new owner.

 The Flapper Bandit